photoprism/photoprism/README.md

 ## Funding ##

-This software is about freedom and privacy but not necessarily about free beer.
+This software is about freedom and privacy but not about free beer.
 We feel like it would be a mistake to state there will be no costs because clearly, we have huge expenses, your server hardware will have a price tag, and then maybe you'd like to have some extra features that need to be developed.